roacharya/FinancialModeling/ADS final project.md

 ![](h1.PNG)

-The output includes 3 graphs:
+In addition to the option's price, the output includes 3 graphs:
 - **Vol paths**: Firstly, the model outputs a graph of some of the volatility paths produced in the simulation.
 These volatility paths are producing using the mean-reverting square root stochastic process described earlier.
 - **Stock price paths**: Next, the model outputs a graph of some of the stock price paths produced in the simulation.
 These stock price paths are producing using the Geometric Brownian motion process described earlier, and allow for stochastic volatility.
 - **Option prices distribution**: Lastly, the model outputs a graph of the option prices distribution, which allows for interpretability of the MC simulation and shows how the average price was determined.